appfast-io/docs/docs/plugins/coming-soon.md

 sidebar_position: 9
 ---

-# Các Plugin mà Appfast Studio đang phát triển
+# Plugins that Appfast Studio is developing

 Comming soon...